barisyild/airpsx/README.md

 >
 >Thank you for supporting my open-source work!

-# The project is in maintenance mode.
-> The project will be in maintenance mode until an alternative SDK to ps5-payload-sdk or ps4-payload-sdk is available.
-> No official release will be created.

 # AirPSX

 **AirPSX** is a payload similar to AirDroid.
 It enables you to manage many operations related to your PlayStation 5 console through a web-based desktop environment.